hpssjellis/navigating-covid-tweet-unroll/README.md

 Tweet 3/?
 #PandemicThoughts
-The Rt (local Virus reproduction rate) needs to be better understaood and graphed for your average person.
+The Rt (local Virus Reproduction Rate) needs to be better understaood and graphed for your average person to understand and react to locally

 Tweet 4/?
 #PandemicThoughts